#317 Basic Discrete Schmitt Trigger

-Exploring the classic emitter-coupled Schmitt Trigger circuit design.
+Exploring a basic emitter-coupled Schmitt Trigger circuit design with discrete components.

 A Schmitt trigger is a comparator circuit with hysteresis such that:

 - the output swings high when the input rises above an upper threshold

 - the output swings low when the input rises above a lower threshold

 When upper threshold > lower threshold, the resulting hysteresis negates the impact of noise or minor oscillations on the input signal.